 Most companies and products have affiliate programs attached to them in one way or other now, so you have the opportunity to get a commission every time someone buys something you promote via your website.

 Commission rates vary wildly and, as such, you may want to consider the amount of commission you’d likely be receiving in your chosen niche, (by checking out related affiliate programs).

-There is an exception to this – that is, you have an authority site on a chosen niche that is very competitive and information based, you may be generating a huge amount of traffic and therefore, could be making money via google adsense.
+If you have an authority site on a chosen niche that is very competitive and information based, you may be generating a huge amount of traffic and therefore, could be making money via Ad networks instead.